All know the way. Few actually walk it.

 3. ⭐Implement Rewards & Leverage Social Support

-Reinforce positive actions and enlist others to help you stay on track.
+Reinforce positive actions and enlist the help of others to stay on track.

 - Seek Support & Accountability: Share your goals with trusted people.
 Commitment increases when we feel accountable to others.
 When choosing an accountability partner or group, look for individuals who are reliable, supportive, non-judgmental, and share similar goals or challenges.
 Explore different types: